What are the Sustainable Development Goals?

 - Programmes, campaign tools and opportunities which link to one or more of WAGGGS’ priority Goals (see our framework, above).

-- Sharing space: through our website, trainings and events, we give MOs the opportunity to share their own ideas for programmes, campaigns and tools with others across the world.
+- Sharing space: through our website, training and events, we give MOs the opportunity to share their own ideas for programmes, campaigns and tools with others across the world.

 - Data collection to inform our programmes and bring the data on SDGs to global and national forums via U-Report.